crosswalk-project/crosswalk-website/public/documentation/embedding_crosswalk/crosswalk_aar.md

       [x] SDK Platform
     ```

-    Note: if you are using devices with versions of Android later than 4.3, you should also install the 'platform tools', 'build tools' and 'SDK platform' for those versions.
+    Note: if you are using devices with versions of Android later than 4.3, you should also install the `platform tools`, `build tools` and `SDK platform` for those versions.

 ### Develop With the Gradle Project